bartlangelaan/sawmon/README.md

 Never.
 But this is on the roadmap:

-- [X] Set up structure with plugins, mongodb etc.
+- [ ] Set up structure with plugins, mongodb etc.
+    - [X] Add ping event
+    - [X] Add refresh event
+    - [X] Add schema (for the DB)
+    - [ ] Add display schema (for the UI)
+    - [ ] Make sure plugins can be added from outside this module
 - [X] Find websites based on an Apache virtual hosts folder
+- Provide default plugins
     - Websites:
         - [X] Check if websites are active, based on their IP adress and the servers'
-    - [ ] Check if the websites are online (200 response)
+        - [X] Check if the websites are online (200 response)
-    - [ ] Check what the response time is
+        - [X] Check what the response time is
-    - [ ] Integrate with Google Pagespeed
+        - [X] Integrate with Google Pagespeed
         - [ ] Allow log-viewing..
     - Servers
         - [ ] Check used space, CPU usage etc
         - [ ] Check if online
 - [ ] Provide nice UI
 - [ ] Make it easy to setup (one-click deploy to Heroku)
-- [ ] Allow other developers to add plugins